telepilotco/n8n-nodes-telepilot/TASKS.md

 Node: translate all actions? needed?

 ===========================

+Blog: How N-API can be used to add advanced integrations to n8n using custom nodes

 +Documentation: upload pictures for README.md to telepilot.co +Website:	setup https://telepilot.co (web-server with TLS and link to npmjs.org)